Vinci-virtuoso/Langgraph-toolkit/README.md

 2. **Install Dependencies**:

-   - Use Poetry as the dependency manager to install the required packages:
+   - Use UV as the dependency manager to install the required packages:
      ```bash
-     poetry install
+     uv pip install -e .
      ```

 3. **Run the FastAPI Server**: